 Bank Austria Purchasing Managers' Index for April:

-- Bank Austria Purchasing Managers' Index nudges up to 51.4 points in April
+- Bank Austria Purchasing Managers' Index falls below the 50 mark in April

 - Marked economic downturn in Austria following a strong first quarter

 Following the surprisingly solid figures for the first quarter, the Bank Austria Purchasing Managers' Index (PMI) fell below the 50-point mark in April.
 For the first time in more than 30 months, therefore, it fell within the range that indicates negative growth.
 "The global downturn, aggravated by the negative effect of the strong euro, hit Austrian industry in April," said Stefan Bruckbauer, deputy chief economist of Bank Austria, on the sharp fall in the PMI.

 The downward trend at the beginning of the second quarter covers a wide spectrum.
 All the sub-indices are moving downwards, with the level of new orders received being particularly badly hit.
 The overall index for orders received fell to 47.4, the lowest level in more than six years.
 Although few companies managed to gain new customers, there was a particularly marked widespread slowdown in demand from Austria's key markets abroad.
 The loss of customers to lower-cost competitors, including China, is reflected in the negative figures.
 "The pronounced fall in new business is weakening prospects for the future, and shows that Austria's export-dependent industry will be moving in more sluggish waters for the foreseeable future," says Bruckbauer.